More Than Physical

-"More Than Physical" is a song by English girl group Bananarama from their third studio album, True Confessions (1986).
-It was released on 28 July 1986 as the album's third single.
+"More Than Physical" is a song by the English girl group Bananarama from their third studio album, True Confessions (1986).
+It was released on 4 August 1986 as the album's third single.
 It was co-written and produced by the Stock Aitken Waterman (SAW) trio.
 A reworked version of the song was released as the single version.

 Background and writing

 In order to capitalize on the number-one success of previous single "Venus" (the other True Confessions track produced by SAW), "More Than Physical" was given a hi-NRG-influenced makeover with a sound similar to their previous dance-oriented chart-topper.
 "More Than Physical" marked the beginning of Bananarama's successful songwriting relationship with Stock Aitken Waterman.
 Speaking of the sometimes-fractious dynamic in the studio, producer Mike Stock said he found it difficult to write with the band, explaining he was obliged to collaborate with them due to a deal with their management.

 "It's very difficult to be creative if someone's just going to mock you, or laugh at you", he said.
 "With Bananarama it was just awkward, all the time very awkward, and I didn't feel comfortable writing with them."